mlabecki/portfolio_analytics/README.md

 > Interactive: yes<BR>

 ### 6. Adjusted Close With Two Moving Averages and Corresponding Envelope Overlays
-Imagine the richness of signals coming from all the line intersections like in this graph...
+Imagine the richness of signals coming from all the line intersections in a graph like this...
 If you can interpret them, that is! :smiley:

-Kidding aside, there is almost no limit to how many overlays you can add to a single plot - the maximum of six lines per a single overlay set comes from the limit of colors/shades in each color theme, but you can add multiple sets on top of one another using different color themes!
+Kidding aside, there is almost no limit to how many overlays you can add to a single plot - the maximum of six lines per a single overlay set comes from the limit of colors/shades in each color theme, but you can add multiple sets on top of one another using different color themes.
 Remember that these plots are interactive, so you can always choose which lines are displayed by toggling them off/on from the legend.

 In this graph, the Adjusted Close daily prices have been overlaid with three pairs of envelopes in 2.5% increments over a 50-day SMA and then with three pairs of envelopes in the same increments over a 10-day SMA.
 Both sets of overlays are based on Adjusted Close, since that is the base price curve here, but you could have also chosen to plot Close, Open, High, Low, or all of them, if you wished so.
 > ![](img/06_EnvelopesGold50Magenta10.png)